Capoala/Capoala.MVVM/README.md

 # Capoala.MVVM
-`Capoala.MVVM` is a featherlight MVVM framework designed for simple-to-moderate MVVM design pattern applications.
-This framework includes basic implementations for handling property notifications, command bindings, and navigation.
+`Capoala.MVVM` is a minimalist framework for MVVM based applications.
+This framework provides both IPropertyChanged and ICommand implementations, as well as a simple navigation base.

 # ICommand
 ## CommandRelay